ece362-purdue/proton-labs/lab2-interrupts/README.md

 >
 > These errors are usually indicated by OpenOCD failures while running Upload and Monitor, e.g. `openocd init failed` or `openocd: Failed to connect to target`.
 If you see this, try the above steps to get back into BOOTSEL mode.

-After the `init_gpio_irq` call in `main`, you'll see an infinite loop that prints out "Hello world" every second.
+After the `init_gpio_irq` call in `main` underneath the `#ifdef STEP1` stanza, you'll see an infinite loop that prints out "Hello world" every second.
 This is an example of some "work" that the CPU is normally doing while it's not in the DORMANT state.

-Click "Upload and Monitor", and wait until you see "Hello world" printed out every second.
+Run "Upload and Monitor", and wait until you see "Hello world" printed out every second.
 If it doesn't print, ensure the UART pins are still connected correctly from lab 0 and 1.
 Ideally, you should route those connecting wires **underneath** your Proton board, as there is no reason to remove them.

 Pressing GP21 on your breadboard should cause the Proton to enter the dormant state, execute the ISR, and turn off all user LEDs.